WHAT IS?

 However, employees have been known to top off their water bottles from time to time at the end of the workday, especially on the last workday of the week:)

-Yes, we build custom towers as many prefer the flavor and caffeine extraction that results from the Kyoto drip process and want to replicate it.
+Yes, custom towers can be built and shipped as many prefer the flavor and caffeine extraction that results from the Kyoto drip process and want to replicate it.

 And it tastes really good too.